 - Learn the truth about best before dates

 2. Organize Your Fridge and Pantry

-Take stock of your fridge and culinary nutrition pantry on a regular basis so you know what you have (so you don’t purchase duplicate items), as well as what needs to be used sooner rather than later.
-Clean your fridge regularly, as dirt, residues and shrivelled stems can affect the freshness of new items.
+Take stock of your fridge and culinary nutrition pantry on a regular basis so you know what you have (and you don’t purchase duplicate items), as well as what needs to be used sooner rather than later.
+Clean your fridge regularly, as dirt, residues and shriveled stems can affect the freshness of new items.

 3. Shop with a Plan